 Deionisation with Reverse Osmosis

-Deionisation is often used after water has been passed via a reverse osmosis (RO) system.
+Deionisation is often used after water has been passed through a reverse osmosis (RO) system.
 Reverse osmosis can remove up to around 99.9% of contaminants.
 This leaves only the smallest particles to be filtered via the deionisation membranes and resin.
 This process results in high-purity water.

 Making DI Water at Home